Hannah Arendt: Collected works

 Other work includes the collection of forty, largely fugitive, essays, addresses, and reviews covering the period 1930–1954, entitled Essays in Understanding 1930–1954: Formation, Exile, and Totalitarianism (1994).
 These presaged her monumental The Origins of Totalitarianism, in particular On the Nature of Totalitarianism (1953) and The Concern with Politics in Contemporary European Philosophical Thought (1954).
 However these attracted little attention.
 However after a new version of Origins of Totalitarianism appeared in 2004 followed by The Promise of Politics in 2005 there appeared a new interest in Arendtiana.
 This led to a second series of her remaining essays, Thinking Without a Banister: Essays in Understanding, 1953–1975, published in 2018.
 Her notebooks which form a series of memoirs, were published as Denktagebuch in 2002.

+Poetry

+Arendt began writing poetry in her adolescence, but it was intensely personal and few knew of the existence of her poems until her archives at the Library of Congress were made accessible by McCarthy in 1988.
+She began collecting them in 1923 and they were one of the few things she took with her on her flight from Berlin and escape to the United States.
+They remained unpublished in her lifetime, although she had typed, edited and bound them after she arrived in New York and they were rediscovered at the library by Samantha Rose Hill in 2011.
+The early poems that she brought with her were deposited with her papers in the library.
+Other later poems were found in notebooks in the German Literature Archive, Marbach, Germany, where she had placed them just before her death in 1975.
+Some further poems were found in her correspondence with Heidegger, Blücher and Broch.

+It was not until 2025 that her seventy-one collected poems were first published in a bilingual German-English edition.

 Correspondence

 Some further insight into her thinking is provided in the continuing posthumous publication of her correspondence with many of the important figures in her life, including Karl Jaspers (1992), Mary McCarthy (1995), Heinrich Blücher (1996), Martin Heidegger (2004), Alfred Kazin (2005), Walter Benjamin (2006), Gershom Scholem (2011) and Günther Stern (2016).
-Other correspondences that have been published include those with women friends such as Hilde Fränkel and Anne Mendelsohn Weil (see Relationships).
+Other correspondences that have been published include those with women friends such as Hilde Fränkel and Anne Mendelssohn Weil (see Relationships).